The classification of 2-reflective modular forms: Introduction

 The paper is organized as follows.
 In \S \ref{Sec:lattices} we recall the necessary material on lattices and discriminant forms.
 In \S \ref{Sec:reflective} we give the definitions of reflective modular forms.
 In \S \ref{Sec:Jacobi} we introduce the theory of Jacobi forms of lattice index.
-In \S \ref{sec:quasipullback} we show how to use quasi pull-backs of the Borcherds modular form $\Phi_{12}$ to construct reflective modular forms. \S \ref{Sec:classification2} is the heart of this paper.
+In \S \ref{sec:quasipullback} we show how to use quasi pull-backs of the Borcherds form $\Phi_{12}$ to construct reflective modular forms. \S \ref{Sec:classification2} is the heart of this paper.
 We prove the main theorems and some other classification results.
 In \S \ref{sec:autocorrection} we consider the automorphic corrections of hyperbolic 2-reflective lattices.
 In \S \ref{sec:K3surfaces} we prove that the lattice related to the moduli space of polarized K3 surfaces $2U\oplus 2E_8(-1)\oplus \latt{-2n}$ is reflective if and only if $n=1$, $2$ (see Theorem \ref{th:reflective19}).
-This gives a generalization of one result in \cite{Loo03}.
-In \S \ref{sec:open} we answer some questions proposed in \cite{Wan18} and formulate many new open questions related to this paper.
+This generalizes one result in \cite{Loo03}.
+In \S \ref{sec:open} we give some remarks and formulate five open questions related to this paper.